 Energy Identification Code (EIC) (hereinafter – the Identification Code) means the identification code assigned to the Network User based on the Energy Identification Code (EIC) system.

+Registration Code of the European Agency for the Cooperation of Energy Regulators (hereinafter – ACER) (hereinafter – ACER Registration Code) means the unique identification code of a wholesale energy market participant assigned by ACER to a market participant in the registration process of a Member State of the European Union in the Council.
+ACER Registration Code is used for the purpose of reporting the operations and orders under Regulation (EU) No. 1227/2011 of the European Parliament and of the Council of 25 October 2011 on Wholesale Energy Market Integrity and Transparency (REMIT).

 Allocation of Actual Gas Quantities (hereinafter – the allocation) means natural gas quantities allocated to the Network User by the Transmission System Operator injected at a certain entry point and (or) off-taken at an exit point, expressed in kilowatt-hours, and (or) cubic meters.